Realtor Commission Calculator BC

 Like the rest of the province, realtor commissions in Vancouver are not fixed by law.
 They are negotiable between the seller and the real estate agent.
 However, trends and typical ranges may emerge due to the Vancouver market’s competitive nature.
 It’s not uncommon to see commission structures similar to those elsewhere in BC, often involving a percentage of the sale price split between the listing and buyer’s agents.

-Here’s what you should know about Vancouver realtor commissions:
+Here’s what you should know about Vancouver real estate commissions:

 • Negotiation is Key: Don’t hesitate to negotiate commission rates with Vancouver realtors.
 While some agents may have standard rates, most are open to discussion, especially in a competitive market.